How can SAM help with software acquisition?

-The process your organization has for software acquisition is a vital part of your SAM program.
+The process your organization has for software acquisition is a vital part of your software asset management (SAM) program.
 Many organizations fail to realize this and as this task occurs at the start of good SAM, any issues created here will ultimately be amplified along the way.

 So, how can software acquisition go wrong, surely it is not that complex and anyway won’t the implications of getting it wrong be minimal, so exactly what are the issues?

 Well firstly, many organizations now have volume license agreements that give them a preferential price for specified products.
 As a result, any software should be purchased via this route and no other.
 While this may have been easy to enforce a few years ago, now this is not the case.

 App-stores enable anyone to find, download and install software quickly and easily.
 While this may be the same functional software as that covered under the previously mentioned volume licensing agreement, it is not covered by that agreement.